marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 A Prefooter Promo is a full width band of content.
 On most interior pages, it is inserted after all content and immediately above the footer.
 Never include more than one prefooter band per page, and limit the content of the prefooter band to a single concept and one link.
 The first `div` should contain the supporting text, and the second `div` should contain the call to action.

-To select a specific background, include `.background-xxx` class (where xxx is green, orange, primary, blue, teal, gray, yellow, red, purple) on the `.footer-promo` container.
+- Use a [background color class](#colors) to set the background on the `.footer-promo` container.

-Avoid using the same background color for the prefooter as you do for the last sidebar module -- in mobile they will appear to run together when that occurs.
+- Avoid using the same background color for the prefooter as you do for the last sidebar module -- in mobile they will appear to run together when that occurs.

 ```html_example
 <div class="background-primary footer-promo">